Measurement and Geometry Activities

 For ALL of our geometry concepts, we compiled our notes into a big Geometry Waterfall booklet.
 We do A LOT of interactive note-booking throughout the year, so I wanted to change it up a bit for this unit, and they really enjoyed it!
-Here is a peek inside our waterfall booklets.
+Here is a peek inside our waterfall booklets, which we used before all of our geometry activities.

 Finally, we worked for a day or two on symmetry.
 Again, they were familiar with the concept, so we took it a bit further with our discussion.